-Even in the midst of his martyrdom, the holy deacon was able to crack a joke.
+Even in the midst of his martyrdom, St. Lawrence was able to crack a joke.

 What put St. Lawrence in the crosshairs of the Roman Empire was the belief that the Catholic Church possessed great amounts of treasure.
 A Roman official questioned Lawrence about the location of the Church’s treasure, and he responded by saying, “Behold in these poor persons the treasures which I promised to show you; to which I will add pearls and precious stones, those widows and consecrated virgins, which are the Church’s crown.”